ketanmistry/ihavecookies/README.md

     moreInfoLabel: 'More information',
     acceptBtnLabel: 'Accept All Cookies',
     advancedBtnLabel: 'Customise Cookies',
+    cookieTypesTitle: 'Select cookies to accept',

+    // Labels and description for the "Necessary" cookie type fixedCookieTypeLabel:'Necessary',
+    fixedCookieTypeDesc: 'These are cookies that are essential for the website to work correctly.',

     // Array of cookie types for which to show checkboxes.
     // - type: Type of cookie.
 This is also the label that is displayed.